 - Cardiovascular problems

 - Neurological (west nile, encephalitis, cranial trauma, epm)

 All clients will be required to provide a credit card at time of drop off.
-A deposit of half of the estimate costs for treatment is required prior to providing services.
+A deposit of the low end of the estimate for treatment is required prior to providing services.
 We utilize the services of care credit in the event financial support is needed.
 Here is the link to the Care Credit Application.
 We would be happy to speak to you and/or your veterinarian prior to referral in order to provide an estimate for costs of services.

 We are always available for a consultation.